amirakul/SQL-Challenge/.ipynb_checkpoints/README-checkpoint.md

 ![image3](Bar_Chart.png)

-As you can see, sales department, marketing and finace departments are the top three departments with the highest average salary.
+From the above graph, it's observable that sales department, marketing and finace departments are the top three departments with the highest average salary.